cinnData/PythonBootcamp/Lectures/[PY-08] Introduction to Pandas.md

 ## Pandas data frames

 A Pandas **data frame** can be built in many ways with the Pandas function `DataFrame()`.
 For instance, from a dictionary of vector-like objects of the same length (including Pandas series).
 As an example, we revisit the biometric data used in the preceding lecture.
-We started with three lists, with height, weight and gender, respectively.
+We started with three lists, containing heights, weights and genders, respectively.

 ```
 In [8]: height = [1.65, 1.73, 1.51, 1.63, 1.69, 1.7, 1.81, 1.66, 1.58, 1.66,